 Moulins de Montmartre

-Last year, when in Paris, we stayed in an apartment in Rue Lepic in Montmartre.
-Just across the road was a windmill called Moulin de la Galette.
+When we’re in Paris we often stay in an apartment in Rue Lepic in Montmartre.
+Just across the road is a windmill called Moulin de la Galette.

-It turned out this was quite an historic and well known windmill (maybe not quite as well known as the one at the foot of the hill…Le Moulin Rouge) and had been the inspiration for paintings by such artists as Van Gogh (although I’ve just discovered that Van Gogh actually lived in Rue Lepic …at number 54, I stayed in Number 82) and Gustav Renoir’s famous painting Le Bal Du Moulin De La Galette
+It turned out this was quite an historic and well known windmill (maybe not quite as well known as the one at the foot of the hill…Le Moulin Rouge) and had been the inspiration for paintings by such artists as Van Gogh and Pierre-Auguste Renoir.

-Now it’s restaurant .
-I can’t vouch for it as we didn’t dine there… maybe the next stay in a few weeks time (subtle hint to Peter) but back to history.
+Now it’s restaurant but I can’t say what it’s like as we didn’t dine there… maybe on our next visit to Paris… but back to history.
 I couldn’t find out much about the windmill over the internet but I learnt that originally there were 14 mills which made up “Les Moulins de la Galette” and now there are just two.
 This one was built in 1622 as a wheat mill.
 In 1924 it was moved from its original site a bit further up the hill to its current situation at the corner of Girardon and Lepic Streets..
 It made a picturesque outlook from my apartment window.